 - The city of New Orleans has implemented a number of innovative and progressive engineering treatments to construct road geometries that ensure pedestrian access and safety.
 The standard curb radius is an impressive 10'-15' on most streets, while larger radii are used on designated truck and bus routes.
 Medians are consistently used on all arterial boulevards and pedestrian refuge island and median widening projects are being planned in the French Quarter.
 Curb extensions are routinely included in targeted streetscape projects and pedestrian safety projects, such as on the main thoroughfare of Canal Street.
 In 2009, it added curb extension along the Oak Street commercial corridor, and is planning similar extensions at other streetscape improvement projects.
 In 2007, the City installed dozens of yellow flashing beacons at school zones on roadways with speeds of 30mph and higher.
 The city has also performed a number of road diets in the past few years, reducing motor vehicle lanes and adding bike lanes and widening sidewalks.

-- The metropolitan planning organization, the Regional Planning Commission, offers a 3-day design workshop annually on bike/ped design and planning best practices based on a FHWA course.
+- The metropolitan planning organization, the Regional Planning Commission, offers a three-day design workshop annually on bike/ped design and planning best practices based on a FHWA course.
 It is held annually for approximately 40 participants, and has trained over 200 engineers and planners.
 The MPO requires this training of consultants.
-This year, Smart Growth America partnered with the City of New Orleans to provide a Complete Streets Implementation Workshop in addition.